 One may ask: since a model of the system is available, why not simply do value iteration or, do generalized value iteration as Bertsekas and Tsitsiklis suggest?
 In other words, what is the motivation behind RTDP?
-The answer is simple.
+The answer, which is simple, is something that we have stressed earlier.
 In most problems (e.g., playing games such as checkers and backgammon) the state space is extremely large, but only a small subset of it actually occurs during usage.
 Because RTDP works concurrently with actual system operation, it focusses on regions of the state space that are most relevant to the system's behaviour.
 For instance, successful learning was accomplished in the checkers program of Samuel (1959) and in the backgammon program, TDgammon of Tesauro (1992) using variations of RTDP.
 In (Barto et al 1992), Barto, Bradtke and Singh also use RTDP to make interesting connections and useful extensions to learning real time search algorithms in Artificial Intelligence (Korf 1990).

-The convergence result mentioned earlier says that the values of all states have to be backed up infinitely often11 in order to ensure convergence.
+The convergence result mentioned earlier says that the values of all states have to be backed up infinitely often15 in order to ensure convergence.
 So it is important to suitably explore the state space in order to improve performance.
-Barto, Bradtke and Singh have suggested two ways of doing exploration12: (1) adding stochasticity to the policy; and (2) doing learning cumulatively over multiple trials.
+Barto, Bradtke and Singh have suggested two ways of doing exploration16: (1) adding stochasticity to the policy; and (2) doing learning cumulatively over multiple trials.